macimax/WIKI_STEPMANIA/MessageCommands.md

 ### Condition

 While not exactly a command, it is something you can put inside your Actor.
 If it evaluates to false the Actor will not be shown.

-There are probably more than this, and many many more that are screen specific.